robertknight/ocrs/README.md

 # Ocrs

-**ocrs** is a new OCR engine, written in Rust.
-It can be used as a CLI tool and as a library.
+**ocrs** is a Rust library and CLI tool for extracting text from images, also known as OCR (Optical Character Recognition).

 The goal is to create a modern OCR engine that: